mattpopovich/jekyll-theme-chirpy_old/_posts/2022-09-16-updated-how-to-install-the-resynthesizer-plugin-for-gimp-on-mac-2022.md

 1. Download and install [GIMP](https://www.gimp.org/downloads/)
 1. Download the Resynthesizer plugin for Mac: [ResynthesizerPlugin-Gimp-2.10-osx.tgz ](https://github.com/aferrero2707/gimp-plugins-collection/releases/download/continuous/ResynthesizerPlugin-Gimp-2.10-osx.tgz)
-1. Extract the plugin and copy its contents to `/Applications/GIMP-2.10.app/Contents/Resources/lib/gimp/2.0/plug-ins`
+1. Extract the `.tgz` plugin and copy the contents in the `ResynthesizerPlugin-Gimp-2.10-osx` folder to `/Applications/GIMP-2.10.app/Contents/Resources/lib/gimp/2.0/plug-ins`
-1. Try to run it on an image (Filters --> Enhance --> "Heal selection...").
+1. Try to run the Resynthesizer plugin on an image (Filters --> Enhance --> "Heal selection...") in GIMP.
   * If it works, you're good to go!
 If not, continue
 1. Change directories to GIMP's library folder
   * `cd /Applications/GIMP-2.10.app/Contents/Resources/lib`